Memory System

 How agents build compounding knowledge across sessions

 Agent Swarm agents aren't stateless.
 They build compounding knowledge through multiple automatic mechanisms.
+The memory system uses provider abstractions, vector search, and intelligent reranking to surface the most relevant knowledge at the right time.

 How Memory Works